 Be certain to read and understand the sales or lease contract before signing.

 An out-of-state dealer may or may not collect sales tax.
-The Nevada DMV will verify whatever tax was paid and charge the buyer any difference between that amount and what would have been due in Nevada.
 See the Nevada Department of Taxation Sales and Use Tax Publications for current tax rates.
 Rates vary by county.

 Utah Note: Utah dealers do not pay sales tax to Utah on out-of-state vehicle sales.
 Often, however, they will indicate the estimated amount of Nevada sales tax due as taxes paid to Utah.
 The full amount of Nevada sales tax is due on vehicles purchased in Utah regardless of any statement on the contract.
 The estimate on the contract may be different than the actual amount due.

 You must register the vehicle at a DMV office before the expiration date of any movement permit issued or 30 days maximum.
 If you trade in a vehicle, you should keep your Nevada license plates.
 They must be transferred to a new vehicle or surrendered within 60 days.